 - We’re helping residents to follow the Government’s social distancing guidance by closing our communal lounges and setting up Laundry room rotas.
 We’re also asking residents to only travel in development lifts with people within their household.

 - We’ve provided all our residents with practical advice on how they should follow social distancing guidance, reminding them to maintain the two-metre rule and follow good hygiene practices.

 Keeping mentally and physically active

-We want to help you to keep your minds active and healthy whilst you’re self-isolating.
-We are providing weekly packs during this period containing puzzles, colouring sheets, and tasty recipes.
+We want to help our residents to keep their minds active and healthy whilst self-isolating.
+For the first 14 weeks of lockdown, we provided weekly entertainment packs containing puzzles, adult colouring sheets, and tasty recipes.

-We’ve also been working with our Life & Style Editor-in-Chief, Rosemary Conley, on a selection of ’exercise at home’ videos.
-The first videos are exercises that you can do while seated, so are suited for people of all ages.
+We also worked with our Life & Style Editor-in-Chief, Rosemary Conley CBE, on a selection of ‘exercise at home’ videos.
+The first videos were exercises that you can do while seated, so are suited for people of all ages.
 These are available on our residents’ blog.